-Creatine is one of the most well-known and used supplements in the world of sports and gym, and is also one of the most studied scientific.
+Creatine is one of the most well-known and used supplements in the world of sport and gymnasium, and is also one of the most studied scientifically.

 Because it works.

-In the full guide on Creatine we have covered all issues related to this supplement.
+At the complete guide to Creatine we covered all the issues related to this supplement.

-Here, let's not go into great detail, that's not the point.
+Here, we are not going to go into great detail, that is not the goal.

-We have compiled only the basic and essential information for those who want to use it, only.
+We have compiled only the basic and essential information for anyone who intends to use it, only.